tidyverse/tidyverse.org/content/articles/2018-10-dplyr-0-8-0-release-candidate.markdown

 to materialize the result.

-When there is no match, the expression gets evaluated for each group using R standard evaluation rules in the data mask: a special environment that makes the columns available and uses context aware information for functions such as `n()`.
+When there is no match, the expression gets evaluated for each group using R standard evaluation rules in the data mask: a special environment that makes the columns available and uses contextual information for functions such as `n()` and `row_number()`.

 ```r